 Early in 2020, Google announced it was making changes to its algorithm so that page speed will be added as one of the ranking signals.

-In 2021, Google will be doubling down with the introduction of Core Web Vitals (CWVs).
+In 2021, Google doubled down with the introduction of Core Web Vitals (CWVs).

 The new CWVs consist of a list of technical SEO metrics including three new ways to think about and measure page speed.